 At Aquarius Records, where I had happily shared the music I loved and created a container to support the music community, I had to give myself permission to leave an identity.
 I didn't know who I would be post 'Windy from Aquarius,' but I hoped I would like her.

 After some of the most rewarding experiences of my life at Apple, iTunes, and the App Store, where I evangelized the amazing work of developers pushing the art in tech forward, I realized that promoting other peoples work no longer fed me as it did in my 20s and 30s, and that, in my 40s, I had changed.
 I longed to explore my own creativity.

 Leaving Apple meant giving myself permission to forgo security: the security of the fancy paycheck, prestigious job, approval of family, friends, and society.
 Scary.
 But I did it.

 And now, I make art and design products.
 Every day, I give myself permission to say that creativity is the most important thing.
 Every day, I am immersed in exploring aesthetics and whatever I'm most passionate about.
-Every day, you'll find me teaching wood carving, or meeting with architects and interior designers, or making large scale works for private collectors.
+Every day, you'll find me making art, meeting with architects and interior designers, teaching wood carving, or making large scale works for private collectors.

 And every day, without fail, I make and learn a new knot.

 - It's a daily ritual that allows me to quickly access the blissful state of flow that had previously been so elusive to me.